ChriiisBruh/practicaViernes/README.md

 ## DataBase

-in the project folder you will find a file called "SCRIPTPRACTICADB", drag it to your Microsoft SQL Server to create the project database
+in the project folder you will find a file called "SCRIPTPRACTICADB", drag it to your Microsoft SQL Server to create the project database and press Execute

 ## API Installation